 - The five essential steps of effective delegation.

 - How to maintain control without being controlling.

 - How to effectively use delegation as a training and development tool.

-Creating a Culture of Accountability Workshop Series is designed for all levels of managers and future managers.
+The Creating Accountability Workshop Series is designed for managers and future managers.
 Executive attendance at Avail Leadership training is mandatory.

 Each workshop can be delivered in two ways:

 - In-Person.
 Each learning module is delivered in-person as a full-day workshop.